calculatingchaos/.github/feeds/gadget-storm-news.md

 Lobby/matchmaking server and matches all live in a single process now and we fixed several bugs!

 *Because this update is less of a vertical slice and more like a networking tech demo, we're distributing it by request only.*

+## Released 0.4.0 | 🗓️ Feb 08, 2024

+Gadget and Region functionality is added!

+*Looking forward to polishing some more before public vertical slice.*